Meet the Board

 First term: June 2022-June 2024

 Katie is a Canadian Hot 100 songwriter with an honours diploma in Entertainment Business Management from Metalworks Institute of Sound and Music Production.
-She has worked with various recording labels and agencies while based in Toronto.
+She had worked with various recording labels and agencies while based in Toronto.
 She has served as a JUNO Awards judge and has been a FACTOR Juror for a number of years.
 With a focus on urban music, she enjoys dedicating time to consult with artists to help with grants, marketing, songwriting/beat selection, etc. and has recently relocated back to her home province of Saskatchewan.